Yellow Morel

 Where to look

 Morel hunters are notoriously loath to part with information about the location of morels, and will often give disinformation to those who ask.
 This is a tradition among morel hunters.
-Most print and online sources agree, however, that morels are often found at the base of elm trees that are either dead or are infected with dutch elm disease and dying.
+Most print and online sources agree, however, that morels are often found at the base of elm trees that are either dead or are infected with Dutch elm disease and are dying.

 Visitor Photos